cuntjx/GATDHAN/README.md

 A.csv: This file stores the association information between circRNAs and drugs.

-merged_9905_circRNA_3.pkl: This file stores the features of circRNA which can be download from \url{https://github.com/ntitatip/A-Knowledge-Graph-Enhanced-Pre-trained-Large-Language-Model-for-Predicting-MicroRNA-circRNA-Interac}.
+merged_9905_circRNA_3.pkl: This file stores the features of circRNA which can be download from URL: https://github.com/ntitatip/A-Knowledge-Graph-Enhanced-Pre-trained-Large-Language-Model-for-Predicting-MicroRNA-circRNA-Interac.

-merged_9905_micRNA_3.pkl: This file stores the features of miRNA which can be download from \url{https://github.com/ntitatip/A-Knowledge-Graph-Enhanced-Pre-trained-Large-Language-Model-for-Predicting-MicroRNA-circRNA-Interac}.
+merged_9905_micRNA_3.pkl: This file stores the features of miRNA which can be download from URL: https://github.com/ntitatip/A-Knowledge-Graph-Enhanced-Pre-trained-Large-Language-Model-for-Predicting-MicroRNA-circRNA-Interac}.

 GATDHAN_CMI_9905.ipynb: GATDHAN is run on Jupyter Notebook, and all the code for CMI-9905 dataset is contained within this file.